ComposableFi/whitepaper/whitepaper.md

 ## 5.4 Pallets {#sec:pallets}
 Given that our parachains are the foundational layer that powers our ecosystem, we have adopted a pallet-centric approach to adding products to our parachains.
 Meaning, we will offer projects the ability to deploy as pallets on our chain, with decentralized, stake-based governance, having the ability to upgrade these pallets into the runtime of our chains.
-We are excited to be able to offer this to the Kusama ecosystem and have grants programs for others to develop pallet projects using our technology, to be implemented into our parachain.
+We are excited to offer this to the Kusama ecosystem and have grants programs for others to develop pallet projects using our technology to be implemented into our parachain.
-Projects that do well on the Kusama chain, can then upgrade to our Polkadot parachain, which we envision to be the stable, more mature sister of our Kusama chain.
+Projects that do well on the Kusama chain can then upgrade to our Polkadot parachain, which we envision as the stable, more mature sister of our Kusama chain.

-Although we intend for untrusted sources to also perform protocol-to-protocol interactions on our parachains, through the web assembly-based XCVM, we initially focus on projects deploying as pallets, which allows these projects more granular, lower-level access to our cross-chain APIs, as well as more advanced logic related to the block life-cycle, storage, and cryptographic primitives.
+We intend for untrusted sources to also perform protocol-to-protocol interactions on our parachains through the web assembly-based XCVM.
+Therefore, we initially focus on projects deploying as pallets, which allows these projects more granular, lower-level access to our cross-chain APIs and more advanced logic related to the block life-cycle, storage, and cryptographic primitives.

-We are strong believers in security through tooling and support the move within the DeFi ecosystem towards Rust and web assembly as tools and computing platforms.
+We are firm believers in security through tooling and support the move within the DeFi ecosystem towards Rust and web assembly as tools and computing platforms.

 # 6. Mosaic Design {#sec:mosaic}
-Mosaic is an optimistic bridging solution based on advanced liquidity management, singe sided liquidity pools, and a relayer network.
+Mosaic is an optimistic bridging solution based on advanced liquidity management, single-sided liquidity pools, and a relayer network.
-At its core, it consists of a network of bridges, operated by relayers interacting with smart contracts on the source and destination chains.
+At its core, it consists of a network of bridges operated by relayers interacting with smart contracts on the source and destination chains.
-Our proof-of-concept relayer solution is based on a trusted setup, that monitors all connected chains for events, and enacts the transfers accordingly.
+Our proof-of-concept relayer solution is based on a trusted setup that monitors all connected chains for events and enacts the transfers accordingly.
 The next release improves on this model by decentralizing the relayer, using different cutting-edge technologies such as Threshold-Secret-Sharing (TSS) and transaction batching using Merkle-proofs.

 The liquidity layer serves to ensure liquidity is moving to the locations where it is needed, allowing the propagation of whatever instructions are required to satisfy the user’s desired outcome, as specified above.
 We are currently testing this capacity within the EVM ecosystem by running our Proof of Concept (PoC) of Mosaic.
 From there, we can generalize this liquidity problem and solution to other ecosystems.
 Liquidity concerns are not new in DeFi.

-However, they have largely been resolved by automated market makers (AMMs) built into the popular DeFi exchanges like UniSwap and Sushiswap.
+However, they have been mainly resolved by automated market makers (AMMs) built into the popular DeFi exchanges like UniSwap and Sushiswap.
-The introduction of cross-layer and cross-chain applications is, however, making liquidity a more pressing issue than ever before; with so many different layer 2 applications and blockchains to balance liquidity across, and so little infrastructure to do so, liquidity is too siloed for interoperable applications to generate meaningful value.
+However, the introduction of cross-layer and cross-chain applications is making liquidity a more pressing issue than ever before.
+With so many different L2 applications and blockchains to balance liquidity and so little infrastructure, liquidity is too siloed for interoperable applications to generate meaningful value.

 ## 6.1 Phase I {#sec:phase-i}
-Phase I presents a simple and functional cross-layer solution to enable a transfer system between all major DeFi ecosystems.
+Phase I presents a functional and straightforward cross-layer solution to transfer all major DeFi ecosystems.
 It is a PoC with enforced limited functionality to demonstrate the capability of the system.

+The main actors in this phase are:
+* An L1 vault is in charge of redistributing liquidity.
+* Dedicated vaults on each L2.
-The main actors in this phase are an L1 vault in charge of redistributing liquidity, dedicated vaults on each L2, users engaging and providing the required liquidity, and a relayer in charge of communicating the different supported networks.
+* Users are engaging and providing the required liquidity.
+* A relayer is in charge of communicating the different supported networks.

 All the actors and their interactions are depicted in [@fig:v1_mosaic].

 ![Polygon-Arbitrum transfer scheme in Mosaic v1.](./images/mosaic/v1.png){#fig:v1_mosaic}